2015 WEDU Be More Entrepreneurial Award Voting

 Next: Be More Empowered

-C1 Bank Engaged Philanthropist Award | This award will recognize an individual who has distinguished himself or herself in the nonprofit community by engaging entrepreneurial skills to build a successful nonprofit endeavor.
+Engaged Philanthropist Award | This award will recognize an individual who has distinguished himself or herself in the nonprofit community by engaging entrepreneurial skills and expertise to build or support a successful nonprofit endeavor.
 Examples may include: Utilizing a keen business sense to build a new nonprofit serving our community; providing the driving force for a unique and successful fundraising campaign to support an existing nonprofit organization’s initiative.
-Online voting will identify the top five finalists, which will be further researched by an impartial judging panel to decide the ultimate winner.
-Sponsored by C1 Bank
+The top candidates that have achieved the most votes will be further researched by an impartial judging panel to decide the ultimate winner.